JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 Register [`DynamicPluginListener`](%gh-ic%/platform/core-api/src/com/intellij/ide/plugins/DynamicPluginListener.kt) [application listener](plugin_listeners.md) to receive updates on plugin load/unload events.

-This can be used to, for example, cancel long-running activities or disallow unloading due to ongoing processes.
+This can be used to, for example:
+- cancel long-running activities or disallow unloading due to ongoing processes
+- clearing data from `UserDataHolder` objects (see `clearInjectorCache()` and `dropFileCaches()` in [`InjectedLanguageManagerImpl`](%gh-ic%/platform/analysis-impl/src/com/intellij/psi/impl/source/tree/injected/InjectedLanguageManagerImpl.java))
+- and similar cases

 ### Resource Cleanup